-- Applicants 16 and 17 years old must have parental consent and permission from their school district.
+- Applicants 16 and 17 years old, however, must meet additional criteria.
+They must have parental consent and permission from their school districts.

 - Applicants must be Oklahoma residents.

-- Applicants cannot already hold a high school diploma and not be signed up for another educational program.
+- Applicants can not be signed up for another educational program.

 Both available High School Equivalency tests are quite challenging, so be sure to get optimally prepared.
 All across Oklahoma, there are many facilities that will help you in your efforts to get all geared up for the GED or HiSET exam.